dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Used by:*  MODE

    MODE_FCST_FILE_TYPE
+     Specify the value for 'fcst.file_type' in the MET configuration file for MODE.

+     | *Used by:*  MODE

+   MODE_OBS_FILE_TYPE
-     Specify the value for 'fcst_file_type' in the MET configuration file for PointStat.
+     Specify the value for 'obs.file_type' in the MET configuration file for MODE.

      | *Used by:*  MODE

    MODE_MERGE_CONFIG_FILE
      Path to mode merge config file.